Healthy Homes Assessment Island Bay

 Draught Stopping Island Bay

-Draughts can lead to lower temperatures in homes.
-A cold house will cost more to heat, meaning wasting energy and resulting in higher bills.
+Draughts can lead to less temperature in houses.
+A cold house costs more to heat, which completed jobs in wasting energy and increased bills.

-If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it’s most likely a gap or an opening that needs sealing in the way you can.
-Cracks and gaps that are large should be permanently stopped.
-Cracks that are greater than 3mm and let air in or out of the house require sealing.
-In the case of an open fireplace isn’t in use it could cause draughts, and should be sealed off.
-Landlords and property managers are responsible for making sure that such draughts are squelched as much as possible.
+If you are able to feel external air getting in, or see the air is clear from a crack or a gap that is, it’s likely to be a gap or crack that needs sealing in any way.
+Large cracks and gaps should be stopped permanently.
+Gaps greater than 3mm that allow air in or out into the house need the sealing.
+For example, if the open fireplace isn’t in use it can cause draughts and should be blocked from.
+Landlords and property managers are responsible for making sure such draughts are eliminated as far as imaginable.

-You don’t require to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow movement of the structure when the home gets warmer and cooler, to allow them to be opened and closed rather than being stuck.
-We will examine all windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes which are part of the building.
+For instance, small gaps around windows and doors may be required to allow movement of the building when the house heats and cools, in order to let them be opened and closed rather instead of being stuck.
+We will test all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections